TiNezlobinsky/Finitewave/examples/README.md

 # Finitewave examples

-Here you can find examples of finitewave package usage.

-It's recommended to check the /basic and /trackers examples first.

-## Examples structure

-*/basic*

-This section shows how to run minimal examles and observes the basic features of package usage.

-*/fibrosis/*

-This section contains the examples with fibrosis patterns and gives some advises to work with.

-*/trackers/*

-This section shows the example of different trackers - the most important feature of the package.
+This directory contains a collection of examples that demonstrate the usage and capabilities of the Finitewave package.
+These examples are organized into different sections to help you get started with basic simulations and explore more advanced tools, such as trackers.

 ## Recommendations

-To tun the example:
+To run an example, navigate to the corresponding directory and execute the script.
+For instance, to run the Aliev-Panfilov 2D Anisotropic simulation:

 ```sh
 cd basic
 python aliev_panfilov_2D_aniso.py
 ```

-It's better to run the example in the same dir as the example.
+## Examples structure

+*/basic*

+This section introduces the fundamental usage of the Finitewave package, providing minimal examples that demonstrate how to set up and execute simple cardiac simulations.

+*/trackers/*

+This section showcases the usage of various tracking tools provided by Finitewave.
+Trackers are used to perform measurements and gather data during simulations, which is crucial for analyzing the behavior of the cardiac models.